IPL powerhouse Mumbai Indians slump to bottom of table

 "You need X-factors in this tournament," former Mumbai player Chris Lynn told ESPNcricinfo.
 "Also your experienced players need to stand up in these situations."

-The slump is raising questions over Sharma's position as captain, just two months after being named all-format skipper for the Indian national side.
+The slump is raising questions over Rohit's position as captain, just two months after being named all-format skipper for the Indian national side.

 Former India batsman Sanjay Manjrekar told ESPNcricinfo that he felt Sharma could step down to "relax a bit, play as a pure batter and hand the responsibility to Pollard who is a brilliant international captain".